Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/scripting/systems/hitbox.md

 HurtResponders respond when a unit's [Hurtbox](#hurtboxes) triggers a collision with a [Hitbox](#hitboxes).

-`HurtResponder.cs` represents a basic, general-purpose HurtResponder used by our template.
+`HurtResponder.cs` represents a basic, general-purpose HurtResponder used by the template.
 This component can be found attached to the Hurtboxes GameObject under the Human prefab and its Hero and Villain prefab variants.

 #### UnitBehaviours